-Stormwater Management’s mission is to maintain natural and man-made drainage ways in free-flowing condition, to reduce the risk of localized storm water flooding, to reduce stormwater pollution as required by Federal law, to manage floodplain development, and to manage the municipal drainage utility system.
+Stormwater Management is a city program (not department) that encompasses several city departments.
+The program's mission is to maintain natural and man-made drainage ways in free-flowing condition, reduce the risk of localized storm water flooding, educate our residents and businesses, reduce stormwater pollution as required by Federal law, as well as to manage floodplain development and the municipal drainage utility system.

 Since 1991, the City has worked to implement required elements of the stormwater management plan and to comply with conditions of the EPA issued storm water discharge permit.